GoogleFeud/storytell/book/src/Language/State/conditions.md

 ## Match syntax

-Storytell includes a simple syntax which allows you to compare variables and do different things depening on the value:
+Storytell includes simple syntax which allows you to compare variables and do different things depening on the value:

 ```
 @{variable}